alessiomontone/Sous-Vide-Cooking-for-Engineers/README.md

 # Mathematical basis

-All the modeling is based on the thermal exchange equation in cylindric coordinates
+All the modeling is based on the thermal exchange equation in cylindric coordinates:

 $$
 \begin{cases}